The Garden Grazer

 Notes

-Herbs: I use flat-leaf parsley, but curly works as well.
+Herbs: I use flat-leaf Italian parsley, but curly works as well.
 If you're using fresh mint, include it in the food processor with the parsley.

-Storage: Keep in a sealed container in the fridge.
+Storing: Store in a sealed container in the fridge.
 Best enjoyed within 3-4 days.

 Nutrition Per Serving (Estimate)